<?xml version="1.0" encoding="UTF-8"?>

 <!DOCTYPE ijbi.edwiserinternational.com [

-<!ELEMENT channel (title,link,description,language,managingEditor,webMaster,copyright,image,item)>
+<!ELEMENT channel (title,link,description,language,managingEditor,webMaster,copyright,image,item,item,item)>

 <!ELEMENT title (#PCDATA)>